hapax/hapax.github.io/assets/teaching.md

 Perhaps it's the lure of exploration, or the call of that mountain summit in the distance.
 Whatever it is, when a students asks: why are we doing this?

+And the students could legitimately object that in the future, I'm just going to be walking from my house to the my car.
+Why do I need to spend hours doing this each week?
+Heck, I'm going to avoid jobs that require a lot of walking.